-Foraminal stenosis surgery is used as a last resort for patients whose pain is very severe, and as a result, limits their abilities to work, exercise, do chores, or perform other daily activities.
-There are two main types of traditional surgeries for foraminal stenosis.
+Foraminal stenosis surgery is used as a last resort for patients whose pain is severe and, as a result, limits their abilities to work, exercise, do chores or perform other daily activities.
+There are two main types of traditional surgeries foraminal stenosis.

-Depending on the strength of a patient’s spine and how many vertebrae are operated on, these two procedures can also result in the need for a spinal fusion.
-This means adjacent vertebrae are permanently attached to each other for added support and to restrict movement.
-A spinal fusion comes with the possibility of some negative side effects, as do the other three procedures mentioned above.
-All are generally performed in a hospital under general anesthesia with large incisions, which can lead to risks like infection, excessive scar tissue, and long recovery times.
+Depending on the strength of a patient’s spine and how many vertebrae are operated on, these two procedures can also lead to an open spinal fusion.
+This means adjacent vertebrae are permanently attached to each other for additional support.
+An open spinal fusion comes with the possibility of some negative side effects, as do the other three traditional procedures mentioned above.
+All are generally performed in a hospital using large incisions, which can lead to risks like infection, excessive scar tissue and long recovery times.

-However, there is an endoscopic foraminal stenosis surgery method that reduces the likelihood of those risks.
-At Laser Spine Institute we use endoscopic techniques in foraminotomy, laminotomy and other spinal procedures with great success.
-Patients experience dramatic relief with minimal side effects on a regular basis.
+However, there is a minimally invasive foraminal stenosis surgery method that reduces the likelihood of those risks.
+At Laser Spine Institute, we use minimally invasive techniques in foraminotomy, laminotomy and other spinal procedures with great success.
+Patients experience meaningful relief with minimal side effects on a regular basis.

-If you’d like more information on endoscopic foraminal stenosis surgery at LSI, contact us today.
-We can review your MRI or CT scan for free.
+If you’d like more information on foraminal stenosis surgery at Laser Spine Institute, contact us today.
+We’ll be happy to review your MRI or CT scan.